 Every inch of the building appeared tantalising for the eyes, mind and body.
 Similar to libraries, there’s something special about bookshops.
 They change how you feel and behave.
 They make you tread gently as though not to scare away the characters burrowed within the pages of all the books.

 Even if you’re not a bookworm or much of a reader, I recommend going for the stunning interior.
+The building itself was designed by engineer Xavier Esteves, but appreciation must also be shown to the carpenters.
 The woodwork alone is a thing of absolute beauty.
-There are also busts of famous Portuguese artists that peer down at you from the shelves.
+It’s hard to imagine that someone sculpted this by hand.

-Most of the books on display were in Portuguese, so I went for a more practical purchase by reaching for a city guidebook on Porto.
-The €3 entrance fee was deducted from the original price too.
+I bought an entrance ticket for the princely sum of €8 and was told by the staff that this fee would be knocked off any book I purchased.
+Most of the books on display are in Portuguese, so I went for a more practical purchase by reaching for a city guidebook on Porto.

 Opening times: Saturday: 10:00 a.m. – 7:00 p.m.
 Sunday: Closed.
 Monday – Friday: 10:00 a.m. – 7:30 p.m.

 Address: R. das Carmelitas 144, 4050-161 Porto.
+Website: www.livrarialello.pt.

 Where to stay in Porto